MariaDB4j/MariaDB4j/README.md

 mvn release:perform
 mvn release:clean

 Discard and go back to fix something and re-release (before Publishing in Bintray) e.g. using EGit via Rebase Interactive on the commit before "prepare release" and skip the two commits made by the maven-release-plugin.
-Use git push --force to remote.
-(If ultimately not publishing, remove git tag as well.)
-Alternatively try BEFORE release:clean:
+Use git push --force to remote, and remove tag using 'git push ssh :mariaDB4j-2.x.y'.
+(Alternatively try BEFORE release:clean use 'mvn release:rollback', but that leaves ugly commits.)

-mvn release:rollback

 Who?